-Dr. Adem's administrative experiences include serving as the Associate Director of the Institute of Global Cultural Studies at SUNY Binghamton (2006-16), President of the New York African Studies Association (2010-11) and a member of the Executive Board of the International Studies Association's Global South Caucus (2012-16).
+Dr. Adem's administrative experiences include serving as Associate Director of the Institute of Global Cultural Studies, SUNY-Binghamton (2006-16), President of New York African Studies Association (2010-11) and member of Executive Board of the International Studies Association's Global South Caucus (2012-16).

 Seifudein Adem has received grants or fellowships from the US Government (USIA, 1990), from the Governments of Japan (MEXT, 1996-98, JSPS, 2008-10) and Germany (FMER, 2017)as well as from private institutions in the US (Ford Foundation, 2008 and 2016) and Japan (Tokyo Electric Power Company, 1992-94).

 Dr. Adem is proficient in English, Japanese, Amharic, Russian and Oromo languages.
 The author of many books and academic articles, he has also actively presented his research findings at regional, national and international conferences.
 His detailed and up-to-date online CV is available here.